verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

             - name: hello-world-application
   ingressBindings:
     - name: "greet-ingress"
-      dnsName: "*"
+      dnsName: "www.example.com"
 ```

 A brief description of each field in the model follows.

 * `apiVersion` - Version of the Verrazzano binding custom resource definition used
 * `kind` - Standard name of the Verrazzano binding custom resource definition
-* `metadata.name` - Name of the binding's custom resource registered within the namespace
+* `metadata.name` - The name used to create this binding's custom resource
-* `metadata.namespace` - Namespace of the binding's registered custom resource
+* `metadata.namespace` - The namespace used to create this binding's custom resource
-* `spec.modelName` - Reference to the application's registered model custom resource
+* `spec.modelName` - Reference to the application's model custom resource
 * `spec.placement.name` - Name of the Kubernetes cluster into which the application will be deployed
 * `spec.placement.namespaces.name` - Name of a namespace in which to place the application's deployed components
 * `spec.placement.namespaces.components.name` - Name of a model's component to deploy within the namespace
 * `spec.ingressBindings.name` - Reference to a model's ingress
-* `spec.ingressBindings.dnsName` - The DNS name to use for the ingress when created.
-A real DNS name should be provided instead of `*` for production.
+* `spec.ingressBindings.dnsName` - The DNS name to use for the ingress when created

 ### Deploy the application